 Implementation Guidance 28.12: Applicants should be given a fixed amount of time to respond to the public comments on their application prior to the consideration of those comments in the evaluation process.

 Recommendation 28.13: ICANN must create a mechanism for third-parties to submit information related to confidential portions of the application, which may not be appropriate to submit through public comment.
 At a minimum, ICANN must confirm receipt and that the information is being reviewed.
+The applicant must be fully informed of the submitted information and be able to respond through the same mechanism.

+Recommendation 28.14: A single Application Comment Period must apply to both standard and community-based applications.
+To the extent that third-parties submit expressions of support for or opposition to a community-based application, these comments must be submitted during the Application Comment Period if they are to be considered during Community Priority Evaluation.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

 Rationale for Affirmations 28.1-28.2: The Working Group agreed that it is important for ICANN to continue to maintain lines of communication with applicants and the public in subsequent procedures, including through application comment.
 It therefore affirmed Implementation Guideline C from 2007 and continued use of an Application Comment Period in subsequent procedures.
 The Working Group further agreed that in cases where application comments might impact scoring of an application, the applicant should have an opportunity to respond through Clarifying Questions, as was the case in the 2012 round.
 This practice ensures that evaluators take into account different perspectives and information before making adjustments to a score.